BinomialLLC/basis_universal/README.md

 PVRTC1 devices/API's: Transcode to two PVRTC1 opaque textures (RGB to one, A to another, which the transcoder supports using the cDecodeFlagsTranscodeAlphaDataToOpaqueFormats flag) and sample each in the shader.
 This should look fairly good.
 Its doubtful the PVRTC1 RGBA transcoder could handle two complex channels of data well.

 Devices/API's supporting BC1-5, BC6H, BC7: Transcode to a single BC5 textures, which used to be called "ATI 3DC".
 It has two high quality BC4 blocks in there, so it'll look great.
-Once BC7 alpha support comes online that will be the better option.
+You could also use BC7 mode 5, although BC5 will have slightly less error.

 Devices/API's supporting ASTC: Just transcode to ASTC.
 The block transcoder will automatically encode to the "LA" format.